AfrikaBurn/TMI/README.md

 ## Introduction

-A set of tools to empower and mobilise communities to realise their own projects; A tool to find and share resources without commercial agenda; A means to publish and share information without bias or manipulation; A facilitator of agreements; An ecosystem that nurtures, protects and promotes its participants.
+A set of tools to empower and mobilise communities to realise their own projects; A space to find and share resources without commercial agenda; A means to publish and share information without bias or manipulation; A facilitator of agreements; An ecosystem that nurtures, protects and promotes its participants.